catchpoint/WebPageTest.agent/docs/install.md

         * ```sudo apt-get update```
         * ```sudo DEBIAN_FRONTEND=noninteractive apt-get install -yq opera-stable opera-beta opera-developer```

+## For lighthouse testing
+* NodeJS
+    * Ubuntu/Debian:
+        * ```curl -sL https://deb.nodesource.com/setup_9.x | sudo -E bash -```
+        * ```sudo apt-get install -y nodejs```
+* The lighthouse npm module
+    * ```sudo npm install -g lighthouse```

+## Remote traffic-shaping
+wptagent supports configuring an external FreeBSD network bridge for traffic-shaping.
+This is particularly useful for mobile device testing where the devices can be connected to a WiFi access point and the access point is connected through a FreeBSD bridge to get to the network.

+i.e. mobile phone <--> WiFi <--> FreeBSD bridge <--> Internet

+In this configuration the mobile devices are given static IP addresses and the FreeBSD bridge is pre-configured with 2 dummynet pipes for each IP address (one for inbound and one for outbound traffic).
+The root account needs to allow for cert-based ssh access from the test machine (with the cert installed in authorized_keys).

+Passing the agent a "--shaper external" command-line flag you give it the IP address of the FreeBSD bridge as well as the pipe numbers for inbound and outbound traffic for the device.
+At test time the agent will ssh to the bridge and adjust the settings for the device as needed.

 ## OS Notes
 ### Linux
 * There are time when the default file handle limits are too small (particularly when testing Firefox).
 Upping the limits in /etc/security/limits.conf (at the end of the file) can help: